🤖 BizStackHub Research · 2026

 63% See Competitive Advantage

 J.P.
 Morgan's small business survey (n=600+, 2026) found that 63% of SMB owners believe AI tools give their business a competitive edge.
-Top benefits cited: faster customer response (47%), reduced operational costs (39%), and improved marketing output (33%).
+Top benefits: faster customer response (47%), reduced costs (39%), and improved marketing output (33%).
+The businesses already winning?
+The 67% already adopted.

 BizStackHub Research — Chart 1